 Cons:

-- Is no longer being supported – the last update was in 2014
+- No longer being supported, last update was in 2014

 Download link: http://panoptis.sourceforge.net/